 - Cleft Grafting

 - Tube Grafting

-Since Cleft Grafting is the only tomato grafting method we have experience with, that’s what we focus on below (*we did try grafting a couple of tomatoes using Approach Grafting and they all died—this was probably due to our incompetence, not due to any fault inherent to the method itself).
+Since Cleft Grafting is the only tomato grafting method we have experience with, that’s the method we detail below. (*We did try grafting a couple of tomatoes using Approach Grafting and they all died—this was probably due to our lack of experience, not due to any fault inherent to the method itself.)